Ivana2206/MenuAutomationTest/README.md

 In order to utilise this project you need to have the following installed locally:

-Chrome and Chromedriver (UI tests use Chrome by default) JDK 11
+Chrome (UI tests use Chrome by default) and chromedriver (which is already added inside the project) JDK 11
+Maven 3

 Usage